 Here’s a second example:

 As you can see, the width of the Wrap element is 1200, but the combined width of the Content and Sidebar is 1300.
-Thus, there isn’t enough space within the Wrap to display Content and Sidebar in the same place, which causes the sidebar to be moved below the content.
+Thus, there isn’t enough space within the Wrap to display Content and Sidebar in the same place, which causes the sidebar to move below the content.

 You can check the template producing the affected pages to see if the width needs to be adjusted.
 If so, make these changes and reload your site to see if the problem is fixed.

-Another thing that could cause sidebar issues is improper float settings.
+Another thing that could cause sidebar below content issues is improper float settings.
 You have to ensure all elements, particularly your Content and Sidebar elements are floated left or right correctly.

 In many cases, the Content element should flow left, while the Sidebar should float right.